Mar 7, 2024 | Concentration Camp

 The camp served several functions:

-• 3.
-Death Camp: While Sachsenhausen was not primarily an extermination camp like Auschwitz, thousands of prisoners were executed or died due to inhumane living conditions.
+3. Death Camp: Sachsenhausen was not, however, an extermination camp like Auschwitz; still, thousands of inmates were shot or starved to death.

 Life in Sachsenhausen